-A VoIP PBX phone system could change the things, however.
-For example, with the IP-based Yeastar PBX system, your employees may move throughout the office with mobile device and laptops to collaborate, or work remotely: all voice telephony features alongside the advanced UC capacity like IM, presence, and file sharing are always at their fingertip.
+A VoIP PBX phone system could change things, however.
+For example, with the IP-based Yeastar PBX system, your employees may move throughout the office with mobile devices and laptops to collaborate or work remotely: all voice telephony features alongside the advanced UC capacity like IM, presence, and file sharing are always at their fingertip.
 Besides, business-critical applications like CRM, Hotel PMS, Call Center can also be integrated to auto-process mass data, bringing your business efficiency and productivity to the next level.

 Legacy phone systems bring escalating phone bill and maintenance costs